-At the Apple Worldwide Developer Conference (WWDC) this year, Apple announced “User Enrollment”, a new mode of device enrollment.
+At the 2019 Apple Worldwide Developer Conference (WWDC), Apple announced “User Enrollment”, a new mode of device enrollment.
 This enrollment mode is available in iOS 13 and macOS 10.15 Catalina.
 This is a notably different mode of enrollment than the previously available Apple DEP, User Approved (UAMDM), or Supervised mode.
 While these modes still exist, User Enrollment (sometimes referred to as “UEMDM”) aims to address Bring Your Own Device (BYOD) deployment scenarios specifically.

 The existing modes of Apple MDM enrollment are powerful.
 An MDM administrator can wipe, lock, and heavily restrict access on a DEP enrolled and supervised device.
 In macOS, an MDM administrator is able to run powerful root-level commands and whitelist dangerous controls to applications and extensions.
 Likewise, an administrator can retrieve information about installed applications that were not installed by the MDM.